 Frequency Domain systems use continuous wave, usually sine wave transmitters.
 The receiver usually is designed to measure in-phase (I) and quadrature (Q) portions of the signal.

 Time Domain systems usually transmit an electromagnetic pulse.
 The pulse enters the surrounding ground and creates eddy currents in conductors.

 An overview of electromagnetic theory follows:

-Revised 11-07-2016 © WELLOG ALL RIGHTS RESERVED
+Revised 11-07-2018 © WELLOG ALL RIGHTS RESERVED